Nehusha: History

-The moshav was established in 1955 on land that had belonged to the depopulated Palestinian village of Umm Burj.
+The moshav was established in 1955 on land that had previously belonged to the depopulated Palestinian village of Umm Burj before the 1948 Arab-Israeli War.
 Although the village collapsed in 1968, it was re-established in 1981.
 Its name is derived from the name of the Biblical town of Ir-Nachash (1 Chronicles 4:12) nearby and from Psalms 18:35 (where it is translated as brass, although its meaning is steadfast or firm);

 Who traineth my hands for war, so that mine arms do bend a bow of brass.